JayWood/the-seo-framework/readme.txt

 	* WPMUdev Avatars support.
 As WordPress core has taken over this feature and it was unreliable.
 	* Canonical URL from Search and 404 pages.
 It yields no value on those pages and might even yield incorrect results.
 	* Official support for WordPress 3.6 and 3.7.
 It takes too much time to maintain such backwards compatibility.
+* **Note:**
+	* This version is yet incompatible with the upcoming Genesis 2.3.0 update.
+This means that this plugin can no longer automatically merge its data with previously set Genesis Terms data.
+This issue should be resolved in an upcoming update, which I hope to have released before Genesis 2.3.0.

 **For developers:**